Sindhooram (1997 film): Plot

 A group of police constables returning from election duty is ambushed by Naxalites, who blow up their vehicle.

 Bulliraju, a trainee police officer with a strong sense of justice, hails from a village near the Godavari River.
 In the village, his friends Chanti, Bairagi, and Satipandu are wayward youth who spend their time drinking, gambling, and teasing women.
 Some of them are also informants for the Naxalites operating in the nearby forest.
 The village is home to various other characters, including landlords, policemen, doctors, farmers, and labourers.
 Baby, who is in love with Bulliraju, and Lakshmi, who has feelings for Chanti, are among the villagers.

 Bulliraju returns home during his training and discovers that the local police serve the interests of the wealthy rather than upholding justice.
 When Satipandu is accused of being a Naxalite, the police detain and torture him.
 Bulliraju intervenes but is also taken into custody.
 During the altercation, the sub-inspector kills Satipandu, and Bulliraju accidentally shoots the officer.
 Branded as a Naxalite, Bulliraju is forced to flee and eventually becomes the leader of the group, despite lacking any allegiance to Communist or Maoist ideologies.
 Bulliraju transforms the group into a vigilante force focused on delivering justice to the oppressed rather than propagating political ideology.
 He gains widespread support, becoming a symbol of law and order for 30 surrounding villages.
 However, to the police, his actions remain illegal, as his group operates outside the law, challenging the official authority.

 Bulliraju's former training officer is tasked with eradicating Naxalism from the area and views Bulliraju as a traitor who infiltrated police training to exploit their methods.
-The conflict intensifies when Bairagi is betrayed and captured by an arms dealer.
+The conflict intensifies when the Naxalite leader Bairagi is betrayed and captured by an arms dealer.
 In response, Bulliraju kidnaps a local minister to negotiate his release.
 Facing continuous assaults from the police, poisoned water, harsh weather, and dwindling resources, Bulliraju's group suffers heavy losses.
 The story culminates in a final confrontation between the police and Bulliraju's gang, resulting in numerous casualties on both sides.

 The film emphasizes that justice is essential for a stable society.
-When denied through official channels, people are compelled to seek it by their own means, often leading to chaos and unrest.
+It posits that when justice is systematically denied through official channels, desperate people are compelled to seek it by their own means, inevitably leading to chaos and social unrest.